Home > Facade > Façade Designing and Material Selection for Fire-Safe Buildings

 Maintain a minimum height, and distance between windows on exterior walls in order to prevent the possibility of a fire spreading from one floor to another

 Cavity fire barriers shall be incorporated into the façade design on every floor, horizontally and vertically

 Protecting the building perimeter also requires the extension of the fire-rated floor to the exterior wall surface; apply fire/smoke stop systems where necessary to fill the gap between the façade and concrete slab edge

 Ensure regular inspection and maintenance of perimeter fire barriers and fire protection systems

 Increase fire safety awareness among the building occupants and enforce certain FM rules such as restricting cooking and BBQ activities in balconies etc.

 Significance Of Compartmentalization In Structure

 Faza believes that the main purpose of fire separation/compartmentation is to restrict the spread of flame, heat, and smoke from one area to another.
-The restriction will provide certain insulation and integrity period depends on the building Fire & Life Safety Strategy (1 hour, 2 hours, etc.).
+The restriction will provide a certain insulation and integrity period depending on the building’s Fire and Life Safety Strategy (1 hour, 2 hours, etc.).
 The provision of such fire spread measures will enhance the protection of building structural elements such as beams, columns, bearings, floors, etc., by keeping them away from direct exposure to flame and heat.
 This will eventually buy more time for the building to reach the catastrophic fire stage, which can be demonstrated by longer Available Safe Egress Time (AEST).
 It is very important to understand the relationship between Available Safe Egress Time (AEST) and Required Safe Egress Time (REST) in adopting a performance-based design approach.